-Qualified candidates are those who have background and expertise in two or more of the following areas:
+Qualified candidates are those who have background and expertise in some or all of the following areas:

 - functional/logic programming with OCaml, Haskell, or Prolog